kctbtech/lemur-programming/README.md

 At the moment, I am finding ways in which to make the compiler notice if something is a variable or not, but I think that is going to be very hard at the moment.
 Because of this, I am going to keep it this way.

-If you want to assign a value to a variable you have to write the following:
 If you want to assign a number or expression to a variable you write: assign_math &Variable (Number or expression goes here) If you want to assign a string to a variable you write: